maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 - As part of the gossip protocol, a node communicates all `GossipEvent`s they think another node doesn't know by sending them one of the two following types:
   - They use a `GossipRequestRpc` if their timer indicates that it is time to send gossip to a randomly picked network node
   - They use a `GossipResponseRpc` if they just received gossip from another node.
-The response is sent to the sender of the received gossip
+The response is sent to the sender of the latest received `GossipRequestRpc`

 ```rust
 struct GossipRequestRpc {